Guide to the Pre-Parenting Stage of Dog Adoption

 Guard Dog or Family Dog

 The first decision you need to make is whether you are looking for a family dog or a guard dog.
-Family Dogs such as Labradors and Golden Retrievers have a more relaxed and calm temperament, making them ideal and loving family pets.
-Guard Dogs, on the other hand, are more aggressive and known for their protective instincts.
-Breeds such as German Shepherds and Rottweilers make for effective guard dogs.
+Family dogs have a more relaxed and calm temperament, making them ideal and loving family pets.
+Guard dogs are more protective and known for their protective instincts.

-If there are children in the house, then it is best to avoid dogs which have a high prey drive and high territorial tendencies as they may not be able to tolerate a child’s unpredictable nature.
-Breeds such as Jack Russell Terriers and Pitbulls should be kept away from children as they are territorial breeds and might prove dangerous.
-Gentle and patient breeds such as Golden Retrievers and Labradors would make for ideal choices for kids.
+If there are children in the house, then it is best to avoid dogs which have a high prey drive and high territorial tendencies, as they may not be able to tolerate a child's unpredictable nature.
+Gentle and patient breeds would make for ideal choices for kids.

 Man running with Golden Retriever Dog